aaryanm0705/llm-scale-consistency/README.md

 ```

 Evaluation was conducted on the LRZ AI cluster (NVIDIA H100 GPUs).
-SLURM job scripts are provided in `scripts/slurm/` for reference; paths
+SLURM job scripts are provided in `scripts/slurm/` for reference.
+The
-and partition parameters are specific to the LRZ environment.
+`--partition`, `--account`, and `module load` directives are specific to
+the LRZ AI cluster and will need to be adapted for other HPC environments.
+The working directory in each script is resolved relative to the repo root
+and does not require modification.

 ---